 Figure 76: Selecting the Tx to Rx path tab

-SEAMCAT allows you to locate the Victim link receiver and the Victim link transmitter in a fixed manner (correlated) or following some distribution (uncorrelated) as summarised in Figure 77.
+SEAMCAT allows defining the locations of the Victim link receiver and the Victim link transmitter in a fixed manner (correlated) or following some distribution (uncorrelated) as summarised in Figure 77.
 The input parameters are detailed in section 5.4, and the algorithms are detailed in ANNEX 13:.